Strabismus and amblyopia in children (squint and lazy eye)

 - Coping

-This means that while one eye looks forwards to focus on an object, the other eye turns either inwards, outwards, upwards or downwards.
-The eyes do not work together as a pair all the time.
+Strabismus means the eyes are not looking in the same direction as each other.
+While one eye looks forwards to focus on an object, the other eye turns either inwards, outwards, upwards, or downwards.
+This means that the eyes do not always work together as a pair.
+Strabismus may also be called a squint and sometimes referred to as a ‘turn’ in the eye.

-Most strabismus develops in young children.
-Strabismus can also develop in adults, but an adult will develop strabismus for different reasons than a child will.
+Strabismus develops mostly in young children.
+Strabismus can also develop in adults for different reasons than in children.
 This information will focus on childhood strabismus.
+You can contact us directly for information and support for all types of strabismus via our Helpline.

 How do the eyes work together?

-Most people have eyes that work together as a pair.
-When you look at an object your eyes will be pointing in the same direction and focusing at the same point.
-Your brain will receive similar but slightly different pictures from each eye so it can join them together to allow you to have binocular and three-dimensional (3D) vision.
-This allows you to have depth perception (also known as stereopsis) and to judge how far away things are.
+Our eyes should work together as a pair.
+When we look at an object our eyes should point in the same direction and focus on the same point.
+This means the brain receives similar - but slightly different - pictures from each eye.
+It joins them together to provide binocular and three-dimensional (3D) vision.
+3D vision gives us our depth perception, also known as stereopsis.
+This helps to judge how far away things are, such as judging the height of steps.

-The movement of each eye is controlled by six muscles that move your eyeball in different directions.
-The muscles for one eye also work and coordinate with the muscles from your other eye so that they can work together.
+The movement of each eye is controlled by six muscles.
+These muscles move the eyeball in different directions.
+The muscles that move one eye coordinate with the muscles from the other eye so that they can work together.

 How does vision develop?